-The ORSA reports are prepared by the Chief Risk Officer and the Risk Function with input from Finance and all other first line management functions.
+The ORSA reports are prepared by the Chief Risk Officer and the Risk Management function with input from Finance and other core first line management functions.
 The Chief Risk Officer is responsible for ensuring that there is appropriate visibility of the ORSA Policy and the conclusions from the ORSA Report in decision making committees.
 The Chief Risk Officer also provides second line oversight and support to the processes relied upon for each ORSA.